j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 echo "MKT_USERNAME=$MKT_USERNAME"
 ```

-#### 2.4.2.
-Initialize Terraform for foundational resources
+#### 3.4.2.
+Provision foundational resources

-Foundational resources in this demo, constitute Google APIs and Organizational Policies.
+Foundational resources in this lab, constitute Google APIs and Organizational Policies.

+##### 3.4.2.1.
+Initialize Terraform
 The command below needs to run in cloud shell from ~/biglake-finegrained-demo/org_policy

 ```
 cd ~/biglake-finegrained-demo/org_policy
 terraform init
 ```

-#### 2.4.3.
-Terraform deploy foundational resources
+#### 3.4.2.2.
+Terraform deploy the resources

 The terraform below first enables Google APIs needed for the demo, and then updates organization policies.
 It needs to run in cloud shell from ~/biglake-finegrained-demo/org_policy